The Logic of One

 “Any social measure that is credible is useful in governance, at least as excellent guides.
 So why are you using McCloskey as an excuse to dismiss the value of statistical data in the political economy?”
 Fifties asked.

 Rong liked Fifties for his honesty, fortitude and daring mind.
 He was perhaps a fifty-year-old and a widower.
 A bright chap with doctorates in physics and political science; he was once an all-welcoming soul.
 Tall, muscular, and charismatic, losing his wife turned him into a mild misanthrope and worsening.
-Rong’s Tara had died with his baby male child shortly after the birth; he had witnessed it all, the ecstasy, then the despair.
+Rong’s Tara had died with his baby male child shortly after the birth; he had witnessed it all: the ecstasy, then the despair.

 He met Tara while they were both research students at SOAS.
 She was a plump but exquisite lady of great intelligence and a big trust fund.
 Tara’s death saw Rong going from sharing a one-bedroom flat with her in London and living on a research fellow’s salary to being worth close to £2 million.
-He gave up his job, trying enterprise and somehow doubled the fortune.
+He quit his job, trying enterprise and somehow doubled the fortune.

 Rong’s phone rang, interrupting Fifties’ tirade.
 He retrieved the phone from his inner jacket pocket.